Most sales advice suggests that to sell products and services as solutions to needs you must uncover your prospect’s pain.

 In this video, Daniel Weihrauch from RAIN Group EMEA, shares that sellers who focus on aspirations as well as afflictions are able to directly influence the buyer’s agenda—and drive their own demand—by inspiring buyers with possibilities they hadn’t considered.

 If you focus only on the negative, you miss half your chance to uncover opportunities.

-When customers buy, they are typically thinking as much about Aspirations (the future they are seeking) as they are about Afflictions (problems they’d like to fix).
+When customers buy, they're typically thinking as much about aspirations (the future they are seeking) as they are about afflictions (problems they’d like to fix).

 If you think about asking questions exclusively in the negative, you’ll tend to probe for needs that way.
 You’ll ask questions to the effect of (while hopefully not exactly as written):

 - “What’s not working as well as it should?”

 - “Where is the pain?”

 Think of aspirations as much as afflictions, and you’ll remember to ask future-seeking as well as problem-solving questions—questions with themes like: